 - Link to a contact form or form requesting contact information

 - Link to an applicant management system or means to submit a proposal or application outside of Upwork

-- Any handles, user names, or information that would enable a user to contact you on social media or another website or platform or application that includes a communications tool (Skype, Slack, or Wechat ID)
+- Any handles, user names, or information that would enable a user to contact you on social media or another website/platform/application that includes a communications tool (such as Skype, Slack, or Wechat ID)

-Many kinds of information can be helpful to share with a client or freelancer before a project begins.
+Communication is important and many kinds of information can be helpful to share before a project begins.
 Project details, systems information, and relevant websites can all help freelancers and clients gather important information.
-Other types of information that could be shared include:
+Other types of information that can be shared include:

 - Portfolios and samples of past work